bluefroguk1/empire-dump/content/Wiki/Armies/Navy orders.md

 ---
-IgnoreLinking: False
+IgnoreLinking: false
 Title: Navy orders
-aliases: ['Navy_orders']
+aliases:
+- Navy_orders
-draft: False
+draft: false
 revision_date: 2023-05-09 12:43:13+00:00
 revision_id: 100486
-tags: ['Military']
+tags:
+- Military
 ---

 ## Overview
 Each admiral can issue a single set of orders for the navy they control.
-The orders should describe a broad strategic plan representing what the admiral would like the navy to achieve on campaign in a [[Territory|territory]] over the [[Downtime]] before the next event.
+The orders should describe a broad strategic plan representing what the admiral would like the navy to achieve on campaign in a territory over the Downtime before the next event.
-A military campaign is not a single battle, a campaign is a prolonged period of warfare that takes place over the whole territory in the three months between [[Events|events]].
+A military campaign is not a single battle, a campaign is a prolonged period of Warfare that takes place over the whole territory in the three months between [[Events]].
 ## Movement
-* A navy can only move to a territory containing a region with the coastal keyword Admirals may issue orders to attack or defend any territory their navy can reach.
+* A navy can only move to a territory containing a Region with the coastal keyword Admirals may issue orders to attack or defend any territory their navy can reach.
 A navy can only operate in sight of land, so it may only move to territories that include one or more regions with the coastal keyword.
 It is not possible to move a navy out onto the open oceans far away from land.
-To keep things as simple as possible, a navy is assumed to move to any territory that the [[General|general]] issues orders to attack or defend before any fighting takes place.
+To keep things as simple as possible, a navy is assumed to move to any territory that the [[General]] issues orders to attack or defend before any Fighting takes place.
 In effect a navy can slip away at the start of a season before the campaign begins.
-Imperial navies can move three territories in a season for example, an army in [[Madruga]] may be ordered to defend [[Redoubt]] - it [[Will|will]] pass through [[Sarvos]] and [[Necropolis]] before reaching [[Redoubt]] where it [[Will|will]] join any campaign that takes place.
+Imperial navies can move three territories in a season for example, an army in [[Madruga]] may be ordered to defend [[Redoubt]] - it will pass through [[Sarvos]] and [[Necropolis]] before reaching Redoubt where it will join any campaign that takes place.
 Navies can move freely through territories they do not control, they do not need to stop unless they encounter an enemy navy with offensive maritime orders in the territory they are attempting to pass through.
 In this case, both navies cease moving and a military campaign takes place between the two navies.
 Note that the elite [[Fleet]] resources controlled by players do not move like this.
 Fleets can cross the open oceans and may traverse Imperial waters swiftly and quickly - so they can be freely assigned to an [[Imperial navy]] or sent overseas to trade with [[Foreign ports]].
 There is no "move order" for a navy, even if a navy moves to a safe Imperial territory to resupply, it is assumed that it would defend the territory it has moved to if that territory were attacked.
 ## Transporting Armies
 It is possible for a navy to transport an army from one territory to another.
 Embarking and disembarking on a navy takes time; each stage is equivalent to moving a territory.
 This means that a normal army that embarks and disembarks in the same season can move one territory - either before or after their naval passage.
 Embarking and disembarking does not affect the navy's movement.
-Transportation on a navy is dangerous - if the navy is attacked and takes damage while transporting an army, then the army cannot take part in the ensuing campaign, but it automatically suffers the same [[Casualties|casualties]] that the navy endures.
+Transportation on a navy is dangerous - if the navy is attacked and takes daMage while transporting an army, then the army cannot take part in the ensuing campaign, but it automatically suffers the same casualties that the navy endures.
 A navy may only transport a single army in a season.
-Both the admiral of the navy and the [[General|general]] of the army to be transported should submit appropriate orders.
+Both the admiral of the navy and the general of the army to be transported should submit appropriate orders.
 ## Naval Campaigns
 Under normal circumstances, a campaign in a territory involves all opposing armies present.
 If both navies and armies are present in a territory, it is possible for two campaigns to take place, a naval campaign and a separate land campaign.
 Navies present in the territory may participate in the land campaign, the naval campaign or both - depending on the orders submitted.
-A navy that takes part in both campaigns [[Will|will]] take [[Casualties|casualties]] from both campaigns.
+A navy that takes part in both campaigns will take casualties from both campaigns.
 ## Offensive Maritime Orders
 * All maritime orders cause the navy to intercept any opposing navy that is attempting to move past them
 * Maritime orders cause a naval campaign to take place in the territory if there are any opposing navies
-* The winning force [[Will|will]] inflict extra casualties on the losing force Maritime offensive orders cause a navy to attack opposing navies that are present in the territory.
-If an opposing navy attempts to move through the territorial waters during that season they [[Will|will]] be forced to stop and be engaged by the navy with offensive maritime orders.
+* The winning force will inflict extra casualties on the losing force Maritime offensive orders cause a navy to attack opposing navies that are present in the territory.
+If an opposing navy attempts to move through the territorial waters during that season they will be forced to stop and be engaged by the navy with offensive maritime orders.
 These orders initiate a maritime campaign in the territory if there is an opposing navy present.
 If there is no navy present in the territory during the campaign, then the navy has no effect.
 Maritime campaigns are fought to sink and destroy the enemy navy, not for control of territory.
 There is no territory to capture at sea, so there is no calculation of victory points in a maritime campaign.
 ### Naval Engagement